nezorflame/speech-recognition-bot/README.md

 `go install github.com/nezorflame/speech-recognition-bot/cmd/speech-client`

-Also you can use the build/install targets from `Makefile`.
+Also you can just clone this repo and use the build/install targets from `Makefile`.

 ## Client usage